Indecision (band): History

-The band was first noticed for its insane live shows at The Wetlands Preserve.
+The band was first noticed for its live shows at The Wetlands Preserve.
 Indecision, being a relatively new band at the time, would often open up the Sunday matinees.
 After they had finished their set, the club would quickly empty out.
-This only added to their mystique and quickly built a cult following.

 In 1998, To Live and Die in New York City was their first album to feature the polarizing Artie Phillie on vocals (whom the band befriended and poached from noise-crust-punk labelmates, Milhouse), but the album retained the straight-ahead style that their other releases possessed.
 Tom Sheehan (Most Precious Blood) was singer previous.

 The album featured an eerily prophetic manipulated photo of the Manhattan skyline engulfed in flames.

 The song "Purgatory" features an audio sample about the Union Carbide tragedy in Bhopal, India.
 In December 1984, a gas leak at a Union Carbide India Limited plant in Bhopal, India, results in tragic loss of life in what is known as the Bhopal disaster, when up to 20,000 people lost their lives.

-In 1999, they tried their luck at another label, putting out Release the Cure on M.I.A.
+In 1999, the band changed labels, putting out Release the Cure on M.I.A.
 Records (and on Overcome Records in Europe).
-This, arguably their most highly acclaimed album, would be their last.
+This was their final album.

 The lyrical content was notably more socio-political with songs questioning the government and health care and conspiracy theories in regard to AIDS and cancer research.
 It was the first album recorded with full songs with singer Artie, formerly of the band Milhouse.

 In 2000, it was announced that Indecision would be taking part of the Metallica tribute series Crush 'Em All for Undecided Records.
 Indecision was scheduled to share a split 7-inch vinyl with Walls of Jericho and recorded a cover of the song "Frayed Ends of Sanity".
 The split was delayed and eventually shelved, but Undecided Records included Indecision's recording on the various artists compilation The Old, the New, the Unreleased, released in January 2005.

 A follow-up to "Release the Cure" was in the works and tentatively entitled "The Curse" but the band broke up before anything was recorded.
 Indecision disbanded after a show in El Paso, Texas, while on tour with Kill Your Idols on 7 June 2000.

 In 2023, the band announced they'd be reuniting to support the second night of the Blacklisted reunion show at the First Unitarian Church in Philadelphia alongside Unbroken, Magnitude, and Scarab.